My projects: Headlines 2015 – 2021

 1916 RTE’s Easter Rising documentary marks 100 years anniversary

 C4’s How to be Queen marks the Queen’s great 63 year achievement

 Nat.
-Geographic’s Danger Decoded features amazing UGC footage
+Geo’s Danger Decoded and Animal Fight Night features amazing UGC footage

 Jim Anderson archive/digital producer, producer/director, programme maker and assistant producer often working as an archive specialist on a wide range of acclaimed film and TV productions: